EVA's Royal Laurel Class offers lie-flat seats with 82-inch pitch for long-haul comfort.

 To ensure you get the cheapest price possible for a flight to Manila, you should look to book at least 21 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

-Users looking for the lowest fares to Manila should consider flying on Saturday afternoons, when prices are typically cheapest.
+Users looking for the lowest fares to Manila should consider flying on Thursday at noon, when prices are typically cheapest.
 Budget-minded travelers will want to avoid Friday afternoons, when prices are usually at their highest.

-The most popular airlines flying from New York to Manila are Cathay Pacific, Korean Air and Asiana Airlines.
+The most popular airlines flying from New York to Manila are Cathay Pacific, Asiana Airlines and Korean Air.

 The cheapest airlines flying from New York to Manila are SAUDIA, Air China and Korean Air.